Why Isn't Fish Considered Meat During Lent?

 Some suggest Christians began fasting from meat because it wasn't as accessible as fish in the Mediterranean world, and abstaining meant foregoing a luxury.
 Others propose that Christians don't eat warm-blooded animals on Fridays because of the bloodshed of the crucifixion, which happened on Good Friday.
 Meanwhile, others propose that Christians eat seafood to call to mind the biblical miracles about Jesus feeding crowds with fish.

-Regardless, the point of fasting from meat is less about indulging in seafood and more about the self denial.
+Regardless, the point of fasting from meat is less about indulging in seafood and more about self-denial.
 Catholics used to fast from meat on Fridays outside of Lent, but the practice died out.
 Orthodox Christians keep up this discipline year round, fasting not only on Fridays but Wednesdays as well.

 Can you eat chicken during Lent?